keqichen/msk-board/README.md

 **Apollo Client for Data**

 I picked Apollo Client because of its normalised caching system that automatically updates all queries when a single entity changes.
-This is more sophisticated than React Query's key-based caching and it has first-class support for optimistic updates, which really helps with making the UI feel snappy.
+This is more sophisticated than React Query's key-based caching and it has first-class support for optimistic updates.

 **React Hook Form for Forms**

-React Hook Form leverages React's ref system with uncontrolled components, which means way fewer re-renders compared to Formik and Final Form that both use controlled components and re-render on every keystroke.
+React Hook Form leverages React's ref system with uncontrolled components, which means way fewer re-renders compared to Formik and Final Form that both use controlled components and re-render all fields for each field update.

 ### Data Layer